e-minguez/ose-tests/README.md

 #### For each test suite

-As `cluster-admin`, create a custom cluster role that contains all the user rights required to run this suite by performing an `oc create` on role definition located in the rbac directory of this repository.
+As `cluster-admin`, create a custom cluster role that contains all the user rights required to run this suite by performing `oc auth reconcile` on role definition located in the rbac directory of this repository.
 The role used depends on the test suite being ran:

 * [all-non-disruptive](rbac/osetests-all-non-disruptive.yaml) - The default one.